-Shareholders who wish to communicate with our directors to report complaints or concerns may do so by writing to them c/o Secretary, Audiovox Corporation, 180 Marcus Boulevard, Hauppauge, NY 11788, or by sending an email to secretary@audiovox.com.
+Shareholders who wish to communicate with our directors to report complaints or concerns may do so by writing to them c/o Corporate Secretary, Audiovox Corporation, 180 Marcus Boulevard, Hauppauge, NY 11788, or by sending an email to secretary@audiovox.com.
+Any such communication should contain the security holder's name, number of shares owned, length of period held, proof of ownership, address and any individual director or committee to which the security holder would like to have the written communication sent.
 Such comments or questions will be referred to members of the Audit Committee.
 All other questions or comments will be referred to the appropriate director.